Random surfaces and lattice Yang-Mills: Introduction

-We will provide an alternate derivation of some of the blossom graph results of Magee and Puder \cite{Magee2019, Magee2019a} as well as the master field and string trajectory results of Chatterjee and Jafarov \cite{chatterjee2016,chatterjee2016a, jafarov2016, Chatterjee2019a}.
-Our statements along these lines will be in several ways more general than those in previous works. \begin{enumerate} \item {\bf General $N$:} We allow for any matrix dimension $N \geq 1$ (the results in \cite{Magee2019, Magee2019a} are stated for $N$ sufficiently large; one has to use a slightly different definition of the Weingarten function for smaller $N$). \item {\bf General graphs:} We consider general $\Lambda$ and $\mathcal P$ in our derivation of the Makeenko-Migdal/Master loop/Schwinger-Dyson relations (in \cite{chatterjee2016,chatterjee2016a, jafarov2016, Chatterjee2019a} the plaquettes $\mathcal P$ are taken to be squares, though this is not fundamental to the argument). \item {\bf More general recurrence formula:} We also derive a more general form of the above-mentioned relations.
+\begin{enumerate} \item {\bf General $N$:} We allow for any matrix dimension $N \geq 1$ (the results in \cite{Magee2019, Magee2019a} are stated for $N$ sufficiently large; one has to use a slightly different definition of the Weingarten function for smaller $N$). \item {\bf General graphs:} We consider general $\Lambda$ and $\mathcal P$ in our derivation of the Makeenko-Migdal/Master loop/Schwinger-Dyson relations (in \cite{chatterjee2016,chatterjee2016a, jafarov2016, Chatterjee2019a} the plaquettes $\mathcal P$ are taken to be squares, though this is not fundamental to the argument). \item {\bf More general recurrence formula:} We also derive a more general form of the above-mentioned relations.
 To roughly explain the distinction, recall that the Makeenko-Migdal/Master loop/Schwinger-Dyson relation in \cite[Theorem 3.6]{chatterjee2016} expresses the Wilson loop expectation of a string $s$ in terms of strings $s'$ obtained by applying local moves to $s$.
 A stronger result \cite[Theorem 8.1]{chatterjee2016} uses only the $s'$ obtained from local moves involving a {\em single fixed edge} $e \in \Lambda$.
 Our slightly stronger result uses only the $s'$ obtained from local moves involving a {\em single fixed edge} of $s$.
 The distinction is that there may be many edges in $s$ that correspond to the same $e \in \Lambda$.
 We refer to this as the {\it single-location} Makeenko-Migdal/Master loop/Schwinger-Dyson equation. \item {\bf General matrix families:} We also include analogs of our result for the most fundamental Lie group families (namely $\UN$, $\ON$, $\SUN$, $\SON$, $\SphN$) while some of the earlier papers focused on one or two such groups.
 While~\cite{chatterjee2016,chatterjee2016a, jafarov2016, Chatterjee2019a} first frame their results in terms of $\SON$ and $\SUN$ we will frame our results and discussion in terms of $\UN$, which from our point of view is the simplest case.
 We then extend the theory to $\ON$, $\SUN$, $\SON$, and $\SphN$ in Section~\ref{sec::othergroups}.
 This is the longest and most technically challenging part of the paper, as each group family comes with its own interesting set of challenges. \end{enumerate} Another straightforward generalization of our result would be to include some deterministic matrices in the words; this type of generalization is considered e.g.\ in~\cite{bucdalche2023topological}.
 We expect that this should be possible in our setting as well, but we will not discuss this here.